dimaip/dimaip.github.io/_posts/2015-11-03-yandex-shri.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">As an ending to our great adventure <a href="https://twitter.com/yandex">@yandex</a>, we were given a late night tour around all of their headquarters <a href="https://twitter.com/hashtag/%D0%A8%D0%A0%D0%98?src=hash">#ШРИ</a> <a href="https://t.co/NQNJW0dDFZ">pic.twitter.com/NQNJW0dDFZ</a></p>&mdash; Dmitri Pisarev (@dimaip) <a href="https://twitter.com/dimaip/status/661813961243934721">November 4, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Late night after the graduation party we were offered a guided tour around all of the Yandex headquarters.
-They provide 4000 workplaces in Moscow, so it took quite some time to walk around all the floors.
+They provide 4000 workplaces only in Moscow, so it took quite some time to walk around all the floors.
 These quys make quite some effort to make a developers feel like at home, and indeed many people stay working up until late night or even go to work on holidays...
 It would have been tempting for me to work at such place had not my heart already been taking by my current job at [St Philaret’s Orthodox Christian Institute](http://sfi.ru).
 We have very similar attitude towards work here, maybe that's why I'm at my workplace right now on a national holiday :)